 For outside stakeholders, we communicate and respond through the inquiry contacts on the website.
-In response to inquiries on human rights issues described in an external organization's report in fiscal 2019, we explained TDK's policies on human rights and activities taken to ensure that TDK conducts business operations in accordance with these policies.
+In response to inquiries on human rights issues made by some external organizations in fiscal 2020, we explained TDK's policies on human rights and activities taken to ensure that TDK conducts business operations in accordance with these policies.